alicolville/Weight-Tracker/docs/calculations.md

 ## BMR

 BMR is short for Basal Metabolic Rate.
-The Basal Metabolic Rate is the number of calories required to keep the person’s body functioning at rest, also known as your metabolism.
+The Basal Metabolic Rate is the number of calories required to keep the person's body functioning at rest, also known as your metabolism.
 Weight Loss Tracker calculates BMR using the following formula (taken from [www.diabetes.co.uk](http://www.diabetes.co.uk/bmr-calculator.html)):

 -   **BMR for Men** = `66.47 + (13.7 * weight [kg]) + (5 * size [cm]) − (6.8 * age [years])`
 -   **BMR for Women** = `655.1 + (9.6 * weight [kg]) + (1.8 * size [cm]) − (4.7 * age [years])`